MobileChromeApps/mobile-chrome-apps/docs/GettingStarted.md

 The complete reference guide for building Chrome Packaged Apps can be found online at http://developer.chrome.com/apps/about_apps.html

-See our `Status` document, however, for a list of APIs that are currently supported on mobile, and for any differences between the mobile and desktop behaviours.
+See our [API Status document](APIStatus.md), however, for a list of APIs that are currently supported on mobile, and for any differences between the mobile and desktop behaviours.

 ## 5. Platform Differences (merges)